alunodoisgte/prep/communications/README.md

 # [⏪ Understand Communications](/README.md)

+> ⛔ If under 13 the references to sending and checking Gmail
+> refer to your parents.
+You will use a SkilStak email address alias
+> until you are old enough to set one up for yourself.

 Learning how to communicate while you are here is very important to avoid misunderstanding, so let's go over the methods of communication we use.